radish-es/casebook-property/content/casebook/title/cowichan-lra.md

 ### D. ANALYSIS

-I now consider whether and of the *LTA* apply to preclude a challenge to the validity of the fee simple interests in the Cowichan Title Lands.
+I now consider whether s.
+23 and 25 of the *LTA* apply to preclude a challenge to the validity of the fee simple interests in the Cowichan Title Lands.
 As above, Richmond advances this as a defence to a declaration that its fee simple titles are defective and invalid, in